croaky/blog/articles/monorepo.md

 which is continuously long polling `testbot farmer` via HTTP over TLS, asking for test jobs.

-Each `testbot worker` runs on an EC2 instance created from the same Amazon Machine Image (AMI) used by our production server.
+Each `testbot worker` runs on Heroku with Go, Node, and Ruby buildpacks.
 We run more instances to increase test parallelism.

 In this example,